ESIC will invest its excess funds in the stock market via ETFs - ExBulletin

 ESIC will invest its excess funds in the stock market via ETFs

-The government social security body Employees’ State Insurance Corporation (ESIC) on Sunday approved a proposal to invest its excess funds in the stock market through exchange-traded funds (ETFs).

-The decision was taken at the 189th ESIC meeting held at ESIC headquarters on Sunday under the chairmanship of Union Labor Minister Bhupender Yadav, a Labor Ministry statement said.
+The decision was taken at the 189th ESIC meeting held at ESIC headquarters on Sunday under the chairmanship of the Union Labor Minister.
+Bhupender Yadavsays a statement from the Ministry of Labor.

-Due to relatively low returns on investments in various debt instruments coupled with the need to diversify investments, the ESIC has given approval for investments of excess funds in stocks limited to ETFs.
+Due to relatively low returns on investments in various debt instruments coupled with the need to diversify investments, the ESIC gave approval for investments of excess funds in ETF-limited stocks.

 The investment will start with 5% of excess funds and increase to 15%, based on the review of the investment after two quarters, he said.